Ironhack-Team-Triangle-July2021/ironhack-cinema/README.md

 ### Step 7: Extract code to a specific function []
 - Extract code to a specific function in charge of rendering the list of movies

+### Step 8: Import data from a json file []
+- Extract the data to a json file & import it